jeremy-rifkin/libassert/README.md

         return stream<<"this won't be called if the customization point is used";
 };

-std::string stringify(const S& s, asserts::detail::literal_format) {
+std::string stringify(const S& s, libassert::detail::literal_format) {
     return "this will be used for the stringification";
 }
 ```

 ### Utilities

-The following utilities are made public in `asserts::utility::`, as they are immensely useful:
+The following utilities are made public in `libassert::utility::`, as they are immensely useful:
 - `std::string strip_colors(const std::string& str)` Strips ansi sequences from a string
 - `int terminal_width(int fd)` Returns the width of the TTY referenced by the given file descriptor,
   or 0 on error